WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 Layer 3: User Reports and Blocks

-Every time a recipient blocks your number or reports you as spam, it adds a negative signal to your account.
-WhatsApp weighs these signals heavily:
+Every time someone blocks your number or reports you as spam, it adds a negative mark to your account.
+WhatsApp takes these signals seriously:

 - Block rate > 2% of your contacts → quality rating drops to “Low”